Sandra-Be/beauty_salon/README.md

 4. Locate the [GitHub Repository](https://sandra-be.github.io/beauty_salon/).
 5. Click the green "GitPod" button in the top right corner of the repository.
 This will trigger a new gitPod workspace to be created from the code in github where you can work locally.

-### How to run this project within a local IDE, such as VSCode:
+## How to run this project within a local IDE, such as VSCode

 1. Log into [GitHub](https://github.com/) or [create an account](https://github.com/).
 2. Locate the [GitHub Repository](https://sandra-be.github.io/beauty_salon/).